bhcleek/sqldecoder/README.md

 [![godoc](http://img.shields.io/badge/godoc-reference-blue.svg?style=flat)](https://godoc.org/github.com/bhcleek/sqldecoder)

-decode sql.Rows into structs without having to remember ordinal positions. sqldecoder supports scanning into structs using either an interface for reflection-less, or you can tag the struct fields with the column names to which they map.
-If the struct neither implements the ColumnMap interface nor has tags, sqldecoder expects the column names and field names to match exactly.
+Decode `sql.Rows` into structs without having to remember ordinal positions. sqldecoder supports maps structs fields to SQL columns without reflection using an interface, `ColumnMapper`.
+Alternatively, sqldecoder will use reflection to map tagged struct fields or struct field names to SQL columns.
+If the struct neither implements `ColumnMapper` nor has tags, sqldecoder expects the column names and field names to match exactly.

 ## Quick Start

-Regardless of whether a struct implements the ColumnMap interface or not, using sqldecoder is the same:
+Regardless of whether a struct implements the `ColumnMapper` interface or not, using sqldecoder is the same:

 ```go
 func GetPeople(r *sql.Rows) (people []Person){